 In this age of content, it’s important that your job advertising could stand out from other postings on the internet.
 But more than that, you need to make sure that it attracts the right people for the job.
 While there are many techniques to optimize your job ads, HR software can also help you cast a wider net to attract the right talents.

 You can use HR software to manage all your job ads across multiple channels.
 From social media sites like Facebook to branded career sites like LinkedIn, HR software makes sure that your employer brand remains consistent and will shine through.
-In just a single platform, you can update job descriptions or statuses across all job boards.
+In just a single platform, you can update job descriptions or status across all job boards.
 You can even propagate your jobs to multiple sites with just one click.
 This way, you can focus on recruiting rather than advertising.

 Source better candidates